SoundaryaMiranam/Man-vs-Coronavirus/README.md

 # Overview
 I have tried to understand and visualize the spread of Covid-19 using different ploting techniques Pandas, Numpy, matplotlib, seaborn and Plotly.

+Let's Look at Some Important and Interesting Points Regarding Corona:

+1. How is Corona growing Worldwide?High level overview of data in all columns.
+2. What are the ratios of recovered,confirmed and death cases?
+3. Comparing different countries on the basis of no.of Confirmed and death cases.
+4. What does the country-wise infection trend look like?
+5. Which countries should we be worried?

 The number of cases and deaths worldwide have been growing with proper measures the outbreak can be brought under control.
 Let’s hope and pray for a speedy end to the outbreak and don't forget to wash your hands!